Our Historical Foundations

 In 2014 — after almost 30 years of dedicated service — David and Lee Bowen retired from their work here at CGS, carrying with them the deep and abiding affection of a grateful congregation.
 In reliance upon God for His continued guidance, in 2015 we called Chuck Jacob to become our senior pastor.

-Pastor Jacob’s heart for Gospel transformation is mirrored by CGS’ longstanding commitments to global evangelism: our outreach begins locally in Durham-Chapel Hill neighborhoods but also extends widely into international communities worldwide.
+Our leadership’s heart for Gospel transformation is mirrored by CGS’ longstanding commitments to global evangelism: our outreach begins locally in Durham-Chapel Hill neighborhoods but also extends widely into international communities worldwide.
 We are continually exploring means by which to enlarge our compassion footprint – both at home and abroad – and we seek to do so in a way that exalts Christ.
 (Ephesians 6:7; Matthew 5:16)

 CGS has a faithful history of intimate involvement with many local ministries: prominent among these are Durham Cares, Samaritan Health Center, Justice Matters, Durham Rescue Mission, English as a Second Language, and Pregnancy Support Services.